xiaohui-zhangxh/ruby_llm/README.md

 ## License

 Released under the MIT License.
-See LICENSE.txt for details.
+See [LICENSE](LICENSE) for details.